willpost1292/willpost1292.github.io/essays/HeadFirstWebDev.md

 <img class="ui tiny right spaced image" src="../images/Diving-Board.jpg">

+# Head First Web Developement:
-##How the quickest (and scariest) way to learn something is to dive right in.
+## How the quickest (and scariest) way to learn something is to dive right in.

   It was the summer of 2018, and I was looking at a mind numbing three months of waiting tables and cruising at the beach.
 As a computer science major, of course I had a list of technologies to learn and projects to complete, but when school is out and the weather's nice, it’s hard to dive into a 2000+ page book on C++.
 My productive outlook this summer looked grim until one day, on a whim, I asked  Joe, my restaurant manager, if there was any projects I could work on for the restaurant.
 Lucky for me, he was had an idea for a web project that would provide online training services for restaurant employees.
 The project would not only be used by employees of the restaurant I worked at, but all of it's sister restaurants as well (five in total).
 It was looking like I found a project for the summer.